 We believe the knowledge exchange between the University of Birmingham, as the first civic university in the country, and the RSC, one of the world’s leading theatre companies, can provide unparalleled opportunities for our students and staff.

 From the outset of our collaboration, University of Birmingham students have benefitted from input from RSC artists and practitioners on a variety of undergraduate and postgraduate courses at our Edgbaston campus, as well as at our base in Stratford-upon-Avon, the Shakespeare Institute.
-Students also have had the opportunity to access creative and teaching spaces at The Other Place.
+Students have also had the opportunity to access creative and teaching spaces at The Other Place studio theatre.